NotHavocc/animplayer32/README.md

 ### Flashing

-After fiddling with the settings, it is time to flash. just use your ideal IDE to flash the code onto your board.
+After fiddling with the settings, it is time to flash. just use your ideal IDE to flash the code onto your board

 ### Creating a GIF for AnimPlayer32